kdl-org/kdl-rs/README.md

 Multiple properties with the same name are allowed, and all duplicated **will be preserved**, meaning those documents will correctly round-trip.
 When using `node.get()`/`node["key"]` & company, the _last_ property with
-that name's value will be returned.
+that name's value will be returned (as per spec).

 #### Numbers